anthonyrabiaza/Swift2XML/README.md

 ![Alt text](resources/Document_Viewer_Swift.png?raw=true "Swift2XML")

-Please not the last element in block 4:
+Please note the presence of the last element in block 4:

 ```
 :71A:SHA